antonogeo/SpringSecurity-Hibernate/SpringSecurityAdvancedAuthorization/README.md

 1. Create a DB and run the /database/queries.sql

-2. Go to /src/main/webapp/WEB-INF/spring-database.xml and replace the TODO_typeYourDBUrl, TODO_typeYourDBUsername, TODO_typeYourDBPassword with your info.
+2. Add your DB info to db.properties file.

 3. Build and run.